indigenous - Spanisch Englisch Wörterbuch

 mixed race (indigenous and black) chino [m] PE

-person with indigenous features chino [m] VE CL
+person with indigenous features chino [m] VECL

 indigenous male servant chino [m] AR